AI email for nonprofits

 Major donor stewardship

-Personal thank-you email to a donor who gave $25,000 to your annual fund.
+Personal thank-you email to a donor who gave $25,000 to your annual fund, referencing what the gift will fund.

-Initial letter of inquiry to a foundation that funds workforce development programs.
+Initial letter of inquiry to a foundation that funds workforce development programs, leading with the specific problem and your evidence.

 Corporate sponsorship pitches

-Email to the CSR director at a local company proposing a naming sponsorship for an event.
+Email to the CSR director at a local company proposing a naming sponsorship for an event, framing company value first.

 Board and governance communication